-Sometimes speakers make me frustrating when they talk about software architecture and forget about application lifecycle.
-It happened yesterday at the meet-up.
+Sometimes speakers make me frustrating when they talk about the software architecture and forget about the application lifecycle.
+It happened yesterday at a local meet-up.

-Gennady was talking about possible duplication of security functions, his topic was the development of secure software, and he provided the picture like:
+Gennady (speaker) was talking about some possible duplication of security functions.
+His topic was the development of secure software.
+Then he presented the picture like that:

-Telling the story about avoiding duplication of security functions between 2 levels — application server and RDBMS, he called the decision of adopting app server logic to DB level security an achievement of professional database development team, which made it possible.
-In Gennady‘s case, security logic at RDBMS level was reused.
+He told about the decision of adapting an application server logic to DB level security and called this an achievement of the professional database development team, which made it possible.

-Very probably, at the moment of research targeted to avoid security functions duplication, decision makers were focused on this and other limitations of architecture were undiscovered.
+Very probably, because the research was targeted to avoid security function duplication, decision makers were focused on that, while other limitations (of the architecture) were unchallenged.

-Doing so, staying at previous architecture with the new type of workload, in most cases, you end up with a monster application with super-long lifetime, with a super-high cost of replacement in future.
-Why do this, having complex research with security integration?
+Staying at the previous architecture with the new type of workload, in most cases, you end up with a monster application with super-long lifetime and extremely high cost of replacement in the future.